-&lt;sup>6 This is a "quick and dirty summary" of a key position in the Two Cambridge Debate.
-See G. H. Harcourt, "Some Cambridge Controversies in the Theory of Capital."
-Cambridge University Press, 1972.
+&quot;This is a "quick and dirty summary" of a key position in the Two Cambridge Debate.
+See G. H. Harcourt, "Some Cambridge Controversies in the Theory of Capital," Cambridge University Press, 1972.

-&lt;sup>7The proposition about profits and investment is by Kalecki.
+&lt;sup>7The proposition about profits and Juvestment Is by Kaleckl.
 See M. Kalecki, "Selected Essays on the Dynamics of the Capitalist Economy 1933-1970."
-Cambridge University Press, 1971.
+Cambridge: Cambridge University Press, 1971.